 Indian River Life-Saving Station: An Interesting Delaware Coastal Museum

 A bit of maritime history comes alive at the Indian River Life-Saving Station (IRLSS) along the southern Delaware shoreline.
-An active station over 140 years ago, it’s now a museum worthy of a visit — and only a short distance from area beach towns.
+An active station over 140 years ago, it’s now a museum worth visiting — and only a short distance from Bethany Beach, Dewey Beach, Fenwick Island, and Rehoboth Beach.

 Once there were hundreds of life-saving stations in the U.S. that housed men who worked to rescue people and cargo from shipwrecks not far off the coastline.
 Now few such stations remain as time and technology have made many obsolete.

-Luckily, this one along the Delaware shore serves as a museum to educate the public about this important part of maritime history — making it a perfect place to visit while vacationing in southern Delaware or coastal Maryland.
+Fortunately, this one along the Delaware shore serves as a museum that educates the public about this important part of maritime history.
+In fact, it’s a perfect place to visit while vacationing in coastal Delaware and Maryland.

 Situated between Dewey Beach and Bethany Beach, the IRLSS tells the story of the brave men who lived, trained, and worked here to save lives and cargo from shipwrecks nearby in the Atlantic Ocean.
-It was a high-traffic area for ships due to its proximity to the mouth of the Delaware Bay and Delaware River.
+Based on its proximity to the mouth of the Delaware Bay and Delaware River, it was a high-traffic area for ships

 The distinctive exterior paint colors beckon visitors to come in for a visit at the Indian River Life-Saving Station along the Delaware shore.